AgoraIO-Community/AUIVoiceRoom/iOS/AScenesKit/README.md

 ...

-//rtcEngine and ktvApi can be empty let service = AUIKaraokeRoomService(rtcEngine: rtcEngine,
+//rtcEngine and ktvApi can be empty let service = AUIVoiceChatRoomService(rtcEngine: rtcEngine,
-                                    ktvApi: ktvApi,
                                     roomManager: roomManager,
                                     roomConfig: roomConfig,
                                     roomInfo: roomInfo)
-karaokeView.bindService(service: service)
+voiceChatView.bindService(service: service)
 ```
-After the above five steps, you can create a room with a karaoke scene.
+After the above five steps, you can create a room with a voicechat scene.

 ## 6.Subscription room changes
 Subscribe to changes through the bindRespDelegate method of AUIRoomManagerImpl